5 Strategies to Prevent Teacher Burnout

 If you feeling overwhelmed, please talk with someone.
 Talk with someone you can trust.
 Do not carry it around, this isn't good for your physical or emotional health!

 It takes a special person to work with children.
 However, it takes an exceptional person to be a great teacher.
 We are so far from being only instructors.
 Teachers are nurse, mom, dad, counselor, authority figure, friend, and protector.
 No wonder there are so many stressed-out teachers!
 Teachers are expected to perform countless tasks and perform them well.
 Teachers have to process and prioritize many tasks and worries.
-I have to admit that when I heard about teacher self-care strategies I thought, “it's going to take a lot of teacher self-care strategies to make me feel better.”
+I have to admit that when I heard about teacher self-care strategies, I thought, “It's going to take a lot of teacher self-care strategies to make me feel better.”
 I hope this teacher style blog post will help you avoid teacher burnout and help you with teacher stress management.

 Think about your teacher burnout prevention plan.
 What makes you happy?
 Why did you start teaching?
 Teacher self-care is different for every teacher!
-It can be some much needed Netflix time, spending time with your family, outside time, listening to a podcast, or preparing for the upcoming week in your classroom.
+It can be some much-needed Netflix time, spending time with your family, outside time, listening to a podcast, or preparing for the upcoming week in your classroom.
 If you are a spiritual person, check out these scripture cards.
 Anything that reduces your stress level is self-care!

 Don't forget to take care of yourself!
 Find a teacher tribe...people who laugh a bunch, are uplifting, and positive!
-There are always going to be papers that need grading, copies need to be made, and task cards to be laminated.
+There are always going to be papers that need grading, copies that need to be made, and task cards to be laminated.
 But remember to take the time when you need it!
 Don’t get burned out.
 Your students need you too badly!
 You are too valuable as a person and teacher to get burned out or physically ill.

 Reconnect with nature.